wavebitscientific/wavy/README.md

   * Pure Fortran goodness
   * Object-oriented for high-level abstractions, functional for the computational kernels
-  * Framework to contruct arbitrary wave models
+  * Framework to construct arbitrary wave models
   * Provides a rich set of source functions, parametric shapes, numerical schemes, and wave diagnostics
   * Easy to use by existing atmosphere and ocean models
   * Supports single (32-bit), double (64-bit), and quadruple (128-bit)  precision floating point arithmetic